djwilkins/Complete-Intro-to-React-v5/README.md

 # Hooks

 useState is an example of a React Hook.
 Other React methods beginning with "use" are also Hooks (useEffect, useCallback, useMemo, even custom Hooks.)

+Note: Hooks should never go inside if statements or for loops.
+(This ensures that hooks are always called in a consistent order for every component render - which is required.)

+Along with other updates to eslintrc.json in this commit, this adds eslint rules for hooks (including enforcing the above):

+- npm -i -D eslint-plugin-react-hooks

+For eslint "rules" trailing number (ie. "no-console": 1)

+- 0 is turn off
+- 1 is warn
+- 2 is throw error